honeycombio/beeline-python/CONTRIBUTING.md

 If you haven't used pyenv or poetry before, see https://blog.jayway.com/2019/12/28/pyenv-poetry-saviours-in-the-python-chaos/ for a quick guide to getting started using them both.

-## Pushing a new release

-- Update the `version` field in `pyproject.toml`.
-If this is a pre-release package, use a `.devN` suffix.
-If it's ready to deploy, update using [PEP-0440](https://www.python.org/dev/peps/pep-0440/) semantic versioning.
-- Submit a pull request.
-- Follow standard directions for publishing, and updating on Github.
-Packages should be automatically uploaded to PyPI.

 ### Setting up on Mac

 - Install [pyenv](https://github.com/pyenv/pyenv) to install python version management